David Peralta Player Props: Dodgers vs. Giants

 David Peralta At The Plate

-- Peralta has picked up a hit in three games this year (37.5%), including one multi-hit game.
+- Peralta has had a base hit in three of 10 games this year, and multiple hits once.

-- In eight games played this season, he has not hit a home run.
+- He has not hit a home run in his 10 games this year.

-- Peralta has driven in a run twice this season, but just one in each of those games.
+- Peralta has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.